Configuring Single Sign-On for Event Broker Services

 • Just-in-time provisioning must be configured on the account.

-After the SSO configuration is enabled on the event broker service, users have management access (for example PubSub+ Broker Manager) via SSO to the event broker service.
-You can also check the Management Access on the event broker service on Status page for the service.
-For more information, see Detailed Service Information.
+After SSO is enabled on the event broker service, users have management access (for example using Broker Manager) via SSO to the event broker service.
+You can check the Management Access for the event broker service on Status page for the service.
+For more information, see Detailed Event Broker Service Information.

-You can also configure SSO using the REST API for PubSub+ Cloud.
-For more information, see Managing Single Sign-On for Event Broker Services with the PubSub+ Cloud REST API.
+You can also configure SSO using the REST API for Solace Cloud.
+For more information, see Managing Single Sign-On for Event Broker Services with the Solace Cloud REST API.

 Viewing the SSO Status for Event Broker Services